Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Analytic spaces, varieties, and sets

-In our discussion of analytic spaces in this article, we shall always assume that $\KK$ is $\RR$ or $\CC$, with their standard valuations, and refer the reader to preceding references for insights into possible extensions of our results to from the category of analytic spaces over $\KK=\RR$ or $\CC$ to the case where $\KK$ is a non-Archimedean field.
+In our discussion of analytic spaces in this monograph, we shall always assume that $\KK$ is $\RR$ or $\CC$, with their standard valuations, and we refer the reader to the preceding references for insights into possible extensions of our results from the category of analytic spaces over $\KK=\RR$ or $\CC$ to one where $\KK$ is a non-Archimedean field.